husams/CarND-MPC-Project/README.md

 2. Prediect the next state with 0.1 time delay and pass it as the current state to solver.
 3. Is to modify the equations to use actuator values from t-2 timestamp and set dt to 0.1.

-Option (1) seems mostly work except around sharp turns, where couldn't get to (2) to simply work.
+Option (1) mostly work except around sharp turns, where couldn't get to (2) to simply work.
 At the end I used (3) whoch seems to work and you can see the code in MPC.cpp line 93.

 ## Dependencies